ekiktenko/Tutorials/README.md

 ## Content

 -  `Finite_topologies.ipynb`: shows all possible topologies for a finite set by checking every possible combination of subsets.
-- `Tranverse_field_Ising_and_Jordan-Wigner_transform.ipynb.ipynb`: studying the Jordan-Wigner transform for the transverse-field Ising model.
+-  `Tranverse_field_Ising_and_Jordan-Wigner_transform.ipynb`: studying how the Jordan-Wigner transform works for describing phase transition in the 1D transverse-field Ising model.
+- `qutils.py`: contains some useful functions for operating with quantum stuff.